MBBS in Australia: Fees 2025, Top Colleges, Placements & Salaries

 Ans: Yes, NEET is required for Indian students pursuing MBBS in Australia, especially if they want to return to their home country and practice.
 Indian candidates belonging to the general category who wish to apply for MBBS in Australia must score a minimum of 50 percentile in NEET.

-Ques: How many years is MBBS in Australia?
+Ques: Which exam is required for MBBS admission in Australia?

 Ques: What is the salary after MBBS in Australia?